wn-doolittle/caliper-spec/caliper.md

 this list, the Endpoint SHOULD arrange it in the same order as the associated Caliper Events appeared in the Sensor's original data payload.

-If the Sensor sends a malformed Caliper Envelope (it does not contain `sensor`, `sendTime`, and `data` properties, of the required form), the Endpoint SHOULD reply with a `400 Bad Request` response.
+If the Sensor sends a malformed Caliper Envelope (it does not contain `sensor`, `sendTime`, and `dataVersion`, and `data` properties, of the required form), the Endpoint SHOULD reply with a `400 Bad Request` response.
+(Note that the Endpoint SHOULD NOT send this response if the envelope contains a `dataVersion` value, but it's one that the endpoint cannot support: in this case, the Endpoint SHOULD send a `422 Unprocessable Entity` response instead.)

 If the Sensor sends a message with a content-type other than `application/json` or `application/ld+json`, the Endpoint SHOULD reply with a `415 Unsupported